shengwen-tw/embedded-linux-programming/README.md

 Some code collections for developing embedded linux programs.

-## Virtual RPi environment with Docker
+## Virtual Raspberry Pi environment with Docker

 **For developing kernel module, it is recommended to test in the virtual environment to prevent the damage of the system.**